-Spoiler Alert: Saving $4000 for travel in 8 months is way easier than so many other things!
-It’s easier than having a baby (not the starting part but I’m told the birthing part is….many painful/pleasant things).
+Truthfully, saving $4000 for travel in 8 months is way easier than so many other things!
+It’s easier than having a baby (not the starting part but I’m told the birthing part is….many painful things).
 It’s easier than learning how to fly a plane, planning a wedding, or being a champion llama shearer.

 As with any new endeavor, I start with a plan.
 The movement of large shipments, from a plane to a truck, requires a plan.
 A budget was my money plan.

 Active income is work that entails significant amounts of energy and time, commonly referred to as the nine to five.

-This income stream is where you get fancy benefits that can save you thousands like health, dental, and vision insurance.
-Plus, other soft benefits like networking, gym access, and keeping you away from your Amazon cart.
+This income stream is where I get fancy benefits that can save me thousands like health, dental, and vision insurance.
+Plus, other soft benefits like paid professional development, gym access, and keeping me away from my Amazon cart.

 A big portion of my $4,000 came from my active income which is more predictable than other forms of income.
 Plus, the skills I learn and develop as a Park Ranger I can use in other areas like passive income.

-Passive income is typically easier than active income but has more caveats.
-Passive income is usually less than your active income and more inconsistent.
+Passive income is easier than active income but has more caveats.
+Passive income is usually less than my active income and more inconsistent.

 My favorite type of passive income is when I get paid to do what I already do like walking, grocery shopping, or using a credit card to pay for, well, everything.
-I am that weirdo that uses it for less than a dollar, not because I don’t have cash but because I love cashback rewards!
+I am that weirdo who uses it for less than a dollar, not because I don’t have cash but because I love cashback rewards!